vegaprotocol/documentation/versioned_docs/version-v0.71/tools/metamask-snap.md

 ### Can't see assets I've previously deposited
 If this is your first time using Snap with Vega, but you have previously deposited assets on a different Vega key, you'll need to transfer your assets to the new keys created by your Snap instance, or deposit new assets.
 You can copy your Vega snap public key from within Vega Console.

-### How to recover my Snaps-created Vega keys
+### How do I recover my Vega keys?
-The Vega keys created with Snaps are derived from the MetaMask seed.
+The Vega keys created with snap are derived from the MetaMask seed.
 You'll need to use your MetaMask recovery phrase to recover those Vega keys, and any assets added to them.

-If you're still having issues, ask on Vega's dedicated [Snaps Discord channel](https://discord.com/channels/720571334798737489/1111311863213473843/1111313848788602981).
+If you're still having issues, ask on Vega's dedicated [Snaps Discord channel ↗](https://discord.com/channels/720571334798737489/1111311863213473843/1111313848788602981).

-## Report issues or share feedback
+## Any questions?
-If you have any trouble with using Snaps for Vega, or have questions about how it works, ask on the dedicated [Discord channel](https://discord.com/channels/720571334798737489/1111311863213473843/1111313848788602981).
+If you have any trouble with using Snaps for Vega, or have questions about how it works, ask on the dedicated [Discord channel ↗](https://discord.com/channels/720571334798737489/1111311863213473843/1111313848788602981).

-Share your [feedback](https://github.com/vegaprotocol/feedback/discussions) on GitHub.
+Share your feedback on Vega's [GitHub discussions ↗](https://github.com/vegaprotocol/feedback/discussions).

-## Snaps source code
+## Snaps resources
-The source code for Vega's Snaps integration is available on [GitHub](https://github.com/vegaprotocol/vega-snap).
+The source code for Vega's Snaps integration is available on [GitHub ↗](https://github.com/vegaprotocol/vega-snap).

+Read more about it the [MetaMask Snaps ↗](https://metamask.io/snaps/) site.

-## Alternative software for Vega keys
+## Other ways to set up Vega keys
-The [Vega Wallet browser extension](./index.md#vega-wallet-browser-extension) is also available for Firefox and Chrome.
+You could instead use the [Vega Wallet browser extension](./index.md#vega-wallet-browser-extension) for Firefox and Chrome.

-For a full list of alternatives, check out [Vega Wallets](./vega-wallet/index.md).
+For a full list of the alternatives, check out the [Vega Wallet](./vega-wallet/index.md) intro page.